vorlac/wireguard-config-benchmark/README.md

 4. Generate wireguard config files from your VPN provider
     * Mullvad example:  https://mullvad.net/en/account/#/wireguard-config/?platform=windows

 ## How to run the benchmark script
 1. Open `benchmark_wireguard_vpn_servers.py` and edit the `VPN_CONFIG_DIR` variable defined at the top to point to the directory containing all wireguard config files.
-2. Run the script as admin (WireGuard client requires admin privileges):
+2. Run the script:
-    * Windows - Run the following command in a command prompt / powershell terminal **as administrator**:
+    * Windows note: admin privelages are required in order to make calls to the wireguard client from within the script
         ```bash
         python benchmark_wireguard_vpn_servers.py
-        ```
-    * Linux - Run the following command in your shell of choice:
-        ```bash
-        sudo python benchmark_wireguard_vpn_servers.py
         ```
     The script will pipe all stdout output to a file named `benchmark_stdout.txt`